 This guide explains that help is available to assist parents and children master the language of Goethe, Freud, and Einstein.

-This guide to learning German covers:
+This guide to learning German covers topics such as:

 - Why bother learning German